pketh/pketh.github.io/_posts/2019-08-05-hello-kinopio.md

   <figcaption>Get your feelings out</figcaption>
 </figure>

-By now some of these ideas might be connected, thematically, or whatever – so let's connect them by dragging from one card connector to another.
+By now some of these ideas might be connected – so let's connect them by dragging from one card connector to another.

 <p>
   <video autoplay loop muted playsinline>